instayu/html-5-calander/Contribution-Standards.md

 Coming soon.

+### Release Process

+At the end of Code Freeze Friday (11:59 PM in Sunnyvale), all branches will be frozen so we can make the determination on whether to cut a release off `master` branch (a 3.CURRENT.NEXT release) or `3.x` branch (a 3.NEXT release).

+If `3.x` branch looks good, the 3.NEXT release will be cut the following Tuesday, and then all branches will be unfrozen.

+If `3.x` branch is not good, a 3.CURRENT.NEXT release will be cut the following Tuesday, and then only `master` and `dev-master` branches will be unfrozen.
+The `3.x` and `dev-3.x` branch will remain frozen and only accept commits that get it out of "not good" status.
+Merges from `dev-master` into `dev-3.x` are not allowed during this time.

+As soon as `3.x` branch turns good, a 3.NEXT PR release will be cut and then the `3.x` and `dev-3.x` branches will unfrozen. `dev-master` will be merged into `dev-3.x` as soon as it is unfrozen.

+Parallel development against `dev-master` and `dev-3.x` will continue until the end of the next sprint.
+At the end of Code Freeze Friday of the next sprint, once again all branches will be frozen and the release cycle starts again.

+Coming soon.
 ## License Updates

 Any submission that uses open source code from another project must be explicitly called out and is subject to review.